 Lung cancer is one of the most common types of cancer in the country.
 As the leading cause of cancer-related deaths in the United States, lung cancer is responsible for more deaths than breast, ovarian, prostate, and colon cancers combined.
 With the commonness of this cancer, many are seeking a cure, whether it’s a conventional or holistic treatment for lung cancer.

 Part of the prevalence of lung cancer is the prevalence of smoking.
-While tobacco smoke, in the form of cigarettes, cigars, and secondhand exposure, is the main contributor to lung cancer, the growth of marijuana usage and its legalization in several states has led many to consider the effects of marijuana smoke on the lungs.
+While tobacco smoke, in the form of cigarettes, cigars, and secondhand exposure, is the main contributor to lung cancer, the growth of marijuana smoking and its legalization in several states has led many to consider the effects of marijuana smoke on the lungs.
 Can smoking weed cause lung cancer?
-Read on to learn more about weed and lung cancer, and the health risks that come with smoking.
+Read on to learn more about weed and lung cancer, and the health risks that come with smoking cannabis.

 What is Lung Cancer?